PabloSczn/SET09102_Pablo/week5_documentation.md

 ## The code
 In this week's portfolio entry, I will reflect on my progress in applying clean code principles and improving code documentation within my code.

-On this entry, I will summarise six clean code rules, and explain how I've implemented these rules effectively.
-Furthermore, I'll showcase the generated Doxygen documentation.
+On this entry, I will summarise six clean code rules, and explain how I have implemented these rules effectively.
+Furthermore, I will showcase the generated Doxygen documentation.

 But before diving into the details, let's have a look at the code I will be reviewing.